runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 `anywhere` attribute to a rule.
-Such a rule is similar to a function rule in that it does not participate in cell completion, and will apply anywhere that the left-hand-side matches in the configuration, but distinct in that the symbol in question is still possible to be matched on in the left-hand side of other rules, even during concrete rewriting.
+Such a rule is similar to a function rule in that it does not participate in cell completion, and will apply anywhere that the left-hand-side matches in the configuration, but distinct in that the symbol in question can still be matched against in the left-hand side of other rules, even during concrete rewriting.
 The reasoning behind this is that instead of the symbol in question being a constructor, it is a constructor *modulo* the axioms defined with the `anywhere` attribute.
 Essentially, the rules with the `anywhere` attribute will apply as soon as they appear in the right-hand side of a rule being applied, but the symbol in question will still